US Open day 10: Women’s world number One out as American domination continues

 On Wednesday, Jack Draper became the first British man to reach the semi-final in New York since Andy Murray in 2012.
 Women’s world number one Iga Swiatek crashed out but Jannik Sinner safely progressed in the men’s draw.

-Here, the PA news agency takes a look at day nine of the tournament.
+Here, the PA news agency takes a look at day 10 of the tournament.

 Picture of the day